Placement (Psychological Practice)

 At least 14 hours of her psychological practice are spent working directly with clients.
-This involves working face to face with high risk and vulnerable families.
-Joanne works on a number of issues including:
+This involves working face-to-face with high-risk and vulnerable families.
+Joanne’s work involves:

 - developing a positive therapeutic alliance with the family

-- providing assessment of the needs of the children and the strengths of the family.
-These may involve semi-structured interviews, observations of the family and/or formal psychometric instruments
+- providing an assessment of the needs of the children and the strengths of the family.
+These may involve semi-structured interviews, observations of the family and/or formal psychometric tests

-- other areas in which extra support is needed.
+- identifying other areas in which extra support is needed.

-Interventions are given to the families and include programs such as:
+Interventions are delivered to the families and include programs such as:

 - Parenting courses (123 Magic, Positive Parenting, Circle of Security)

 - Cognitive Behaviour Therapy for Depression/Anxiety